 Cloud Advisor Overview

-Cloud Advisor finds potential inefficiencies in your tenancy and offers guided solutions to help you address them.
+Cloud Advisor finds potential inefficiencies in the tenancy and offers guided solutions to help you address them.

 Cloud Advisor helps you:

-- Save money: Cost management recommendations find underutilized resources so that you can save money without degrading performance.
+- Save money: Cost management identifies underutilized resources and makes recommendations so that you can save money without degrading performance.

-- Improve performance: Performance recommendations find overutilized resources, recommend adjustments, and identify block volumes and boot volumes that aren't using the performance auto-tuning feature.
+- Improve performance: Performance recommendations identify overutilized resources, recommend adjustments, and identify block volumes and boot volumes that are not using the performance auto-tuning feature.

-- Strengthen system resilience: High availability recommendations provide hardware failure best practices to ensure the resilience and business continuity of your environment.
+- Strengthen system resilience: High availability recommendations provide best practices to manage hardware failure and ensure the resilience and business continuity of your environment.

 - Improve security: The built-in Cloud Guard recommendations help you see and address security vulnerabilities.